Owlbertz/a11y-collection/components/tabs.md

 - Use `tab` for the tab itself.
 - Use `tabpanel` for the tab panel, i.e. the content belonging to a tab.

+### ARIA states
+- Set `aria-controls` on a tab to the ID of the panel that it belongs to.
+- Set `aria-labelledby` on an tab panel to the ID of the tab that belongs to it.

 ## Keyboard
 | Key | Function |
 |------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------|